-Services that our plan pays for What you must pay Nursing facility care (continued) You usually get your care from network facilities.
+Services that our plan pays for What you must pay

+Nursing facility care (continued)

+use of appliances, such as wheelchairs usually given by nursing facilities

+physician/practitioner services

+durable medical equipment

+dental services, including dentures

+vision benefits

+hearing exams

+chiropractic care

+podiatry services

+You usually get your care from network facilities.
 However, you may be able to get your care from a facility not in our network.
-You can get care from the following places if they accept our plan's amounts for payment: a nursing facility or continuing care retirement community where you were living right before you went to the hospital (as long as it provides nursing facility care). a nursing facility where your spouse or domestic partner is living at the time you leave the hospital. ď Obesity screening and therapy to keep weight down \$0 If you have a body mass index of 30 or more, we pay for counseling to help you lose weight.
+You can get care from the following places if they accept our plan's amounts for payment:

+a nursing facility or continuing care retirement community where you were living right before you went to the hospital (as long as it provides nursing facility care).

+a nursing facility where your spouse or domestic partner is living at the time you leave the hospital.

+Obesity screening and therapy to keep weight down \$0

+If you have a body mass index of 30 or more, we pay for counseling to help you lose weight.
 You must get the counseling in a primary care setting.
 That way, it can be managed with your full prevention plan.
 Talk to your primary care provider to find out more.

-Opioid treatment program (OTP) services \$0 Our plan pays for the following services to treat opioid use disorder (OUD): intake activities periodic assessments medications approved by the FDA and, if applicable, managing and giving you these medications substance use counseling individual and group therapy testing for drugs or chemicals in your body (toxicology testing)
+Opioid treatment program (OTP) services \$0

+Our plan pays for the following services to treat opioid use disorder (OUD):

+intake activities

+This benefit is continued on the next page